Schweinshaxe (pronounced SH-vines-HAKS-eh), is a German dish particularly popular in Bavaria, the home of Oktoberfest.

 But, if you’re looking for a really stellar pairing, then read on.
 Our friend and beer connoisseur Bryan calls for a lighter beer with loads of flavor, like a Berliner Weisse:

-With a crystal-clear pale-golden hue filling the glass and a beautiful white frothy head forming, New Glarus’ Berliner Weisse is a treat to the eye; and the tongue.
-Bringing the glass to your mouth, you are welcomed with aromas of lemon, citrus and a touch of wheat.
+With a crystal-clear pale-golden hue, New Glarus’ Berliner Weisse is a treat for the eye and the tongue.
+It welcomes you with aromas of lemon, citrus and a touch of wheat.
 This beer cleanses the palate beautifully, goes down easily, and the light effervescence cuts through the fatty flavors of the juicy pork.

-If you don’t happen to be in Wisconsin, don’t worry, just look for Gose beer (pronounced GOSE-uh), sour beer, or any other Berliner Weisse.
+If you don’t happen to be in Wisconsin to get your hands on this New Glarus beer, don’t worry, just look for a Gose beer (pronounced GOSE-uh), sour beer, or any other Berliner Weisse.

 What to serve with Schweinshaxe